 "My husband and I stayed at the Bucuti from July 6-13th.
 We received champagne when checking in and free drinks at the bar (because we had to wait a few minutes for our room).
 When we went to our room there was a balloon attached to a gift bag filled with champagne, cheese and crackers, as we were celebrating our 25th wedding anniversary.
 The Tara Wing Suites are just beautiful and have a gorgeous view of the beach!
 There are many wonderful restaurants in Aruba.
 The French Steakhouse was very good and had a great piano player!
 We went on the Atlantis Submarine and the ABC Jeep Safari Tour.
 Both were great!
 We checked out the high rise hotels but definitely prefer the huge, quiet, romantic beach at the Bucuti!
 This is the most beautiful beach in Aruba!
 The Bucuti 's location is great.
 The hotel is close to many restaurants, a casino and a few gift shops.
 The staff at the Bucuti is very friendly and helpful!
 We would love to return to Aruba and would definitely stay at the Bucuti!!"

 - Travel date: 25th July 2004

 "After much research, and including the rave reviews on this message board, my boyfriend and I chose to stay at Bucuti (the main hotel) from 7/16 - 22 for a much needed holiday.
 What a mistake!
 Aside from the location of the hotel and the beach (which was beautiful), the hotel itself has a wealth of problems.
 First, the service is extremely poor!
 Upon our check in we were snarled at by Maria, the receptionist.
 You have to sign your life away that you won't steal the safe lock, beach towels etc...They gather up deposits for everything.
 It simply sets a poor tone.
 I would expect this at a hotel that gears towards partiers etc, but not one that bills itself as a high end resort for couples.
 After check in, a porter greeted us.
 As my boyfriend, who is British, was speaking with him, he proceeded to make a nasty comment about how happy he was we weren't American!
 The porter was quite surprised when I mentioned that I was in fact an American.
 Anti-American sentiment is alive and well here - moreso than I have found in Europe or the Middle East.
 We had booked the "beach break package."
 It was a sham.
 No welcome drink (as promised).
 We had to fight to get our taxi reimbursed (as promised).
 Breakfast service breaks about 10 sanitary codes.
 There were actually flies - not just flying about as the restaurant is outside - but nestled into pre-cooked food!!
 Service was abominable.
 The "activities desk" serves as your concierge until 5pm.
 After that, the front desk acts as the concierge.
 To get them to make reservations or call a taxi was like pulling teeth.
 I have been all over the world and never have I experienced such bad service.
 We would not return to this hotel."

-- Travel date: Sat 24th of July 2004
+- Travel date: 24th July 2004

 The Bucuti - a Special Place

 - Travel date: 19th July 2004

 Beast beach on Aruba

 - Travel date: 15th July 2004

 Best honeymoon ever!

 "My husband and I were honeymooning at the same time as the couple from Atlanta--and we agree with everything they said!
 Aruba is a beautiful place with a fabulous ocean, and when we make return trips (which we surely will), we will always stay at Bucuti.
 The staff was incredibly friendly and helpful, arranging activities for us and even rebooking our flight home when the last leg got cancelled.
 The Pirate's Nest served great meals and was right on the beach.
 I'm sure there are many great restaurants in Aruba, but when you have a good one steps from your room and steps from the ocean, why go anywhere else?
 The Tara Suites are gorgeous and a great bargain for the style and comfort that they offer.
 With dinner for two on the beach available and two happy hours a day (with a great steel drums player to boot), a stay there is certain to be memorable, romantic, and relaxing.
 If you're still not convinced, email me and I'll send you the photos!"

 - Travel date: 15th July 2004

 Bucuti was Awesome!!